CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g25/README.md

 2. Clone this repository

         git clone https://github.com/CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g25.git

+3. Install npm module dependencies with this series of commands

+        cd client
+        yarn
+        cd ../server
+        yarn
+        cd ..

-3. Launch all containers with Docker Compose
+4. Launch all containers with Docker Compose

         docker-compose up

-4. Access the frontend client at [http://localhost:3000](http://localhost:3000), backend server at [http://localhost:4000](http://localhost:4000), and database at [http://localhost:5433](http://localhost:5433)
+5. Access the frontend client at [http://localhost:3000](http://localhost:3000), backend server at [http://localhost:4000](http://localhost:4000), and database at [http://localhost:5433](http://localhost:5433)
-5. Once development work is complete, tear down containers with Docker Compose
+6. Once development work is complete, tear down containers with Docker Compose

         docker-compose down

-## Development scenarios:
-- If you need to add npm modules to the project, follow this series of commands

-        docker-compose down
-        cd [client/server]
-        yarn add [module]
-        cd ..
-        docker-compose build [client/server]
-        docker-compose up

-- If you would like to remove Docker persistent volumes, add the -v flag
+7. If you would like to remove Docker persistent volumes as well, add the -v flag

         docker-compose down -v

 ## Instructions for Pull Requests:
 1. Ensure the branch you are working on is named semantically based on the task at hand.
 Eg. **add-faq-page**